majerv/poker/README.md

 ### Hand

-A hand is formed out 5 cards:
+A hand is formed out of 5 cards:

 ```java
 Hand hand = new Hand(List.of(